LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why do they call it hyper terminal? - Too much Java.
+Why did the programmer jump on the table? - Because debug was on his screen.

 <!--joke-end-->